 You can also create surveys that specifically ask about the effectiveness of your communications surrounding a specific event or activity.
 This will let you know if supporters felt they had all the information they needed to get involved.

 Crafting a two-way conversation helps you get to know your donors better and design your communication strategy with supporter feedback in mind.
-This also helps supporters feel like they have a greater voice within your organization, encouraging them to stay engaged for the long term.
+This also helps supporters feel like they have a greater voice within your organization, encouraging them to stay engaged long-term.

 Your supporters interact with your organization all the time, revealing valuable information about their motivations and interests.
-You can make the most of this data by using it to enhance your communications strategy and meet supporters where they are.
+Make the most of this data by using it to enhance your communications strategy.
 This shows supporters that your organization values them and strives to keep their preferences in mind.
+In turn, you’ll see higher supporter engagement and a greater marketing ROI, allowing you to successfully carry out your mission.

-Author: Gabrielle Perham is the Director of Marketing for AccuData Integrated Marketing.
+Gabrielle is the Director of Marketing & Sales Operations for Deep Sync and its family of brands: Compact Information Systems, HomeData, AccuData Integrated Marketing, AlumniFinder, ASL Marketing, CollegeBound Selection Service, and DeepSync Labs.
 She joined the organization in 2017 and possesses more than 15 years of experience in strategic marketing, branding, communications, and digital marketing.
 She earned a B.S. in Marketing and an M.B.A in Marketing Management from the University of Tampa.